dudung/bug/content/posts/21/a-weekend-at-home.md

 `04` Leave the yesterday story as is [^viridi_2024a], since there might be not sufficient time to advance it.
 I can not manage to create an evolving medium story as previous ones.
 It seems that I put some garbage on my Medium.
 It might be not-so-well, but compared to no story?
 What do you think?

+`05` I am not too comfortable with such mixed content, event it is necessary.
+So, what would be the best?
+Each activity has its own post and they are wrapped up with tags?
+Lets do an experment with new post [2127](../2127).
+It would be about reformulated relation between half time when the differential equation is solved using Euler algorithm.

 [^viridi_2024]: Sparisoma Viridi, "Entry page of a Hugo site", Gist, 5 Oct 2024, url https://gist.github.com/dudung/18db690cb1c5c62463ef4bfc6a712226 [20241005].
 [^gpt4o_2024]: GPT-4o, "Smartphone LCD Troubleshooting Tips", ChatGPT, 4 Oct 2024, url https://chatgpt.com/share/66fe7f4e-e00c-800a-99f1-6527e92680cb [20241005].
 [^gpt4o_2024a]: GPT-4o, "FFA Measurement in CPO", ChatGPT, 4 Oct 2024, url https://chatgpt.com/share/66ff5152-2060-800a-8436-9fcf8ecb7124 [20241005].